Caldicot and Wentloog Levels: Drainage and management

 Most of the levels has been the subject of artificial drainage schemes, and the area is criss-crossed by drainage channels, known locally as 'reens'.
 Many of these are now managed by the Caldicot and Wentlooge Levels Internal Drainage Board.

-In 1531, Henry VIII set up Courts of Sewers to improve drainage, but without any powers to oblige landowners to carry out work.
+In 1531, Henry VIII set up courts of sewers to improve drainage, but without any powers to oblige landowners to carry out work.
 In 1828 the Commissioners for Sewers ordered a series of maps of the Caldicot and Wentloog Levels from Thomas Morris, a surveyor based in Newport.
-In 1884, the Caldicot and Wentlooge Level Act established a new body, the Monmouthshire Commissioners of Sewers, with responsibility for maintaining sea walls and roads in the Levels.
-The long title of the Act is "An Act to provide for the commutation of the liability of Landowners in the Levels of the hundreds of Caldicot and Wentlooge in the County of Monmouth to maintain sea walls and other works to provide for the making and maintaining of roads in the said Levels and for other purposes."
+The Caldicot and Wentlooge Level Act 1884 (47 & 48 Vict. c. cxxxiii) established a new body, the Monmouthshire Commissioners of Sewers, with responsibility for maintaining sea walls and roads in the Levels.
+The long title of the act is "An Act to provide for the commutation of the liability of Landowners in the Levels of the hundreds of Caldicot and Wentlooge in the County of Monmouth to maintain sea walls and other works to provide for the making and maintaining of roads in the said Levels and for other purposes."

-This was superseded in 1942 by the Caldicot and Wentlooge Levels Drainage Board, now the Internal Drainage Board or IDB.
+This was superseded in 1942 by the Caldicot and Wentlooge Levels Drainage Board, now the Caldicot and Wentlooge Levels Internal Drainage Board or IDB.
 In 2012, the IDB was criticised in a report by the Wales Audit Office for overpaying staff, paying for trips abroad for its members, and acting unlawfully on other occasions.
 The IDB accepted the report and stated that the organisation's management had changed substantially since the time of the offences.
 Newport West MP Paul Flynn called for further police investigation into what had happened.

 The pattern of ditches now found on the Caldicot Level has been complicated by the construction of the Newport Wetlands Reserve.
 Whereas the raison d'etre of all previous reens and ditches had been to drain the land, the aim of the network of new waterways constructed as part of the reserve has been to keep the land flooded, albeit with fresh water.